 - The setting

-Why is the customer experience in restaurants important?
+Why is restaurant customer experience important?

 How to improve the customer experience in restaurants

-Improving the customer experience in restaurants comes down to measuring current sentiment, listening to your guests, and taking action to solve the problems highlighted.
+Improving the customer experience in restaurants comes down to measuring current sentiment, listening to your customers, and taking action to solve the problems highlighted.
 Does the food taste good?
 Is the order taken correctly?
 Is the service slow?

-After months of social distancing and new ways of dining, customers are more accustomed than ever to self-service.
-Offering takeaway whether directly with the restaurant or in-app through providers like DoorDash, suitable delivery options – as well as a drive-through – can be the difference between a customer choosing your restaurant and a competitor.
-But remember, stay true to the experience your guests expect.
-If you’re a fine dining restaurant, they don’t want drive-through, they’re coming to savor every bite.
+You need to be able to feed your patrons in whichever way suits them.
+Offering takeaway, whether directly with the restaurant or in-app through providers like DoorDash, can be the difference between a customer choosing your restaurant and a competitor.
+But remember, stay true to the experience your customers expect.

-Create a frictionless guest experience
+Create a frictionless customer experience

-Guests are tech-savvy – and they expect restaurants to follow suit.
+Customers are tech-savvy – and they expect restaurants to follow suit.
 All touchpoints – from the point of sale to the menu provision – should take into account the latest restaurant technology to make ordering, payment, and reviews as frictionless as possible.

 Ensure employees are engaged

 The restaurant industry can often see high turnover, meaning that restaurants need to keep their employees engaged and invested to retain them.
-When employees are satisfied, their investment in the business increases – and their dedication to providing a great guest experience responds in kind.
+When employees are satisfied, their investment in the business increases – and their dedication to providing a great customer experience responds in kind.

 Use data to inform your actions